casper-ecosystem/cep-78-enhanced-nft/client-js/README.md

 make build-all-contracts
 ```

-After generating the Wasm file, you can install the client, and the Wasm will be automatically bundled.
+After generating the Wasm files, you can install the client, and the Wasm will be automatically bundled.

 ```bash
 npm install && npm run generate:wasm
 ```

----

 > The `casper-cep78-js-client` requires `casper-js-sdk` and `@make-software/ces-js-parser` as a peer dependency.